-Pumpkins are chalk full of beta-carotene, which is found in vitamins A and C, and which also happens to be a powerful antioxidant.
-While antioxidants don’t attack cancer itself, they block your cells from damage caused by free-radicals, therefore lowering your risk for certain cancers.
+Pumpkins are chock-full of beta-carotene, which is found in vitamins A and C, and which also happens to be a powerful antioxidant.
+While antioxidants don’t attack cancer itself, they block your cells from damage caused by free radicals, therefore lowering your risk for certain cancers.

 Make These Pumpkin Recipes

-This Pumpkin Alfredo With Spinach Corn recipe by Gina Fontana utilizes pumpkin’s delightful creamy and thick texture to create a totally vegan pumpkin cashew puree.
+This Pumpkin Alfredo With Spinach Corn recipe by Gina Fontana utilizes pumpkin’s delightfully creamy and thick texture to create a totally vegan pumpkin cashew puree.
 While extracting the nutritional benefits of pumpkin, this alfredo dish also incorporates some great plant-based powerhouse ingredients including spinach, black sesame seeds, cashews, and almond milk.
-This recipe is chalk full of fiber, protein, and essential vitamins!
+This recipe is chock-full of fiber, protein, and essential vitamins!

 Source: Kale and Pumpkin Salad

-Kale is widely recognized as one of the healthiest vegetables on the planet, the leafy green packed with essential vitamins including vitamin A, K, C, B6, manganese, calcium, copper, potassium, and magnesium.
+Kale is widely recognized as one of the healthiest vegetables on the planet, the leafy green packed with essential vitamins including vitamins A, K, C, B6, manganese, calcium, copper, potassium, and magnesium.
 As part of the cabbage family, kale has a crunchy and tough texture and offers a satiating bitter bite.
 This Kale and Pumpkin Salad by Maria Llamas is perfect for a power lunch or energizing dinner.
 It offers a plentiful bounty of nutrient-rich raw kale and pumpkin, a dash of sweet pomegranate seeds and agave syrup, and a hearty yet sour, mustard-based dressing.

 Simple, yet creatively nutritious, this Grilled Pumpkin With Spinach Cauliflower Pesto dish by Simona Malerba is a great example of how easy it can be to incorporate pumpkin into your diet.
 While pumpkin is meaty, it is also a fast griller.
 Start with the pesto, which uses cruciferous cauliflower and rich spinach as a base, then move on to the grill.
 Adding a little bit of char to pumpkin gives it a smoky and meaty flavor that can be a great filler to any dish!